darthlukan/gitops-workshop/WORKSHOP.md

 ## Accessing The Workshop

 The workshop can be accessed directly via GitHub [here](https://github.com/darthlukan/gitops-workshop).
-Feel free to fork the repo to your own GitHub account in order to follow along.
-To run the workshop, contact your facilitator for cluster access or provision your own local cluster using [Code Ready Containers](https://code-ready.github.io/crc/) or [Minishift](https://www.okd.io/minishift/) and then run the
+Feel free to branch the repo in order to follow along (your usernames should have been added to the repository prior to this workshop).

-`ansible/playbook.yaml` to configure the necessary workshop components.
+To run the workshop, contact your facilitator for cluster access or provision your own local cluster using [Code Ready Containers](https://code-ready.github.io/crc/) or [Minishift](https://www.okd.io/minishift/) and then run the `ansible/playbook.yaml` to configure the necessary workshop components.

 *Facilitator's Note*: Once you have a Kubernetes or OpenShift cluster provisioned, take note of the path to your